 The cost of the weekend, including full board, is £180/ £155 for low-income singers.
 Sorry, but this program is full and registration is now closed.

 Summer Singing Weekend in the Northeast Kingdom with Sheasby Matiure and Brendan Taaffe

 Join us for a chance to dig deeply into the choral traditions of Zimbabwe.
 Sheasby Matiure will be visiting the U.S. for the first time in a number of years and will bring with him his wealth of knowledge about Zimbabwe's makwayera tradition.
 Sheasby grew up near Bulawayo, Zimbabwe's second major city, and was a protégé of Dumisani Maraire at Kwanangoma College.
 Later Sheasby became the first director of the National Dance Company of Zimbabwe and studied at Indiana University as a Fulbright Scholar.
 He is a master of the mbira nyunga nyunga as well as the marimba, and doesn't like it when it gets too cold.

 Sky Meadow is a peaceful retreat nestled in the hills of Vermont's Northeast Kingdom.
 It operates primarily as a Buddhist retreat, so the accommodations are simple but comfortable.
-Unlike recent Turtle Dove events, this week won't be catered.
+Unlike recent Turtle Dove events, this weekend won't be catered.
 We'll work together in the kitchen to create our own meals, giving us another chance to create community.